AlexKnauth/hollowknight-autosplit-wasm/README.md

 ## Instructions for OBS LiveSplit One

+OBS LiveSplit One works best on Windows or Linux.
+If you're on Mac, I'd remmond [LiveSplit One Druid](#instructions-for-livesplit-one-druid) below.

 Make sure to use `obs-livesplit-one` release v0.3.5 or later.

 Go to the [obs-livesplit-one releases](https://github.com/LiveSplit/obs-livesplit-one/releases) page,